 A confidentiality agreement was signed by the EDQM and the Taiwan Food and Drug Administration (TFDA) in the context of the Certification Procedure.

-The EDQM and the Federal Service on Surveillance in Healthcare & Social Development (Russia) signed a Confidentiality agreement to allow the exchange of confidential information related to the quality and manufacture of substances for pharmaceutical use and in particular APIs, including non-public and proprietary information.
+The EDQM and the Federal Service on Surveillance in Healthcare & Social Development (Russian Federation) signed a Confidentiality agreement to allow the exchange of confidential information related to the quality and manufacture of substances for pharmaceutical use and in particular APIs, including non-public and proprietary information.

 Other MoU/agreements signed: